 Myth: Healthcare software is complex, inflexible, and difficult to understand.
 Contracts typically include fees for support and training services—and without the training, you’ll never figure it all out!

 Reality: According to a survey by MGMA, training can make a significant difference in the return on your EHR investment, but it can be expensive—as much as $10,000.
-Training and support from RXNT’s US-based customer representatives is free and unlimited!
+Training and support from RXNT’s US-based product experts is free!
 Don’t gamble on getting it right—get the training you need during set-up and whenever your practice staff grows, changes, or needs a refresh.

 Myth: Adding Electronic Prescribing for Controlled Substances functionality is expensive and complicated.

 Realty: The cost of EPCS setup, tokens, and annual fees can impact your software budget.
 When the United States federal government’s SUPPORT Act took effect on January 1, 2021, EPCS was required for Medicare Part D beneficiaries.
-Plus, many states have already mandated EPCS adoption, with more expected in the future.
+Plus, most of the U.S. states have already mandated EPCS adoption, with more expected in the future.
 Good news!
-RXNT’s EHR software includes EPCS at no additional cost and only charges $75 per year to cover the cost of two-factor authentication tokens.
+RXNT’s EHR and ERX software includes EPCS functionality at no additional cost and only charges $85 per year to cover the cost of two-factor authentication tokens.

 RXNT’s Transparent EHR Software Costs Won’t Keep You Guessing

 Cost is an essential factor in your EHR decision, but RXNT is transparent about our fees—in fact, they’re spelled out right on our pricing page.
 Looking to save even more?
 Get a 10% discount when you choose an annual plan for RXNT’s EHR, Practice Management, and Full Suite Solutions.
 And you won’t have to worry about hidden fees either.
 There’s no charge for 24/7 cloud-based access, implementation or training, system updates, mobile applications, or ongoing support from our dedicated team headquartered in Annapolis, MD.